cfss-old/hw01/README.md

 My Work
 ------

-Currently I am a data analyst at the [Violence, Law, and Politics Lab](https://vlplab.com), where I look at the effects of poliitcs and homicide patterns in US cities.
+Currently I am a data analyst at the [Violence, Law, and Politics Lab](https://vlplab.com), where I look at the effects of politcs upon homicide patterns in US cities.

 Social Media
 ------